GeNet: A Multimodal LLM-Based Co-Pilot for Network Topology and Configuration: Background and Related Work

-The recent emergence of transformer-based \acp{LLM} ~\cite{vaswani2017attention} has revolutionized the \ac{AI} domain, introducing conversational and code writing capabilities, and enabling reasoning, and the execution of complex tasks.
-Recent network engineering studies examined the use of \acp{LLM} to streamline \ac{IBN} by translating high-level intents into low-level configurations~\cite{wang2024netconfeval,huang2023large,mondal2023llms} or mapping specific device configurations to the unified \ac{SDN} device model \cite{chen2022software}.
-Huang et al. \cite{huang2023large} noted \acp{LLM}' potential in employing various external tools through APIs to perform complex networking tasks.

-Recent studies introduced evaluation frameworks to examine \acp{LLM}' networking reasoning and inference abilities, comparing the performance of various \acp{LLM} in networking-related tasks \cite{miao2023empirical,donadel2024llms,wang2024netconfeval}.
-These studies highlight that GPT-4 \cite{GPT4} outperforms other popular \acp{LLM} across most tasks and experiments.
-Based on the above, we rely on GPT-4 in this paper.
+\ac{IBN} is a common automation approach that introduces an abstraction layer connecting high-level network requirements with low-level device configurations.
+IBN emphasizes the desired outcomes of network services rather than describing their implementation~\cite{leivadeas2022survey}.
+While in traditional \ac{IBN} systems users have to develop proficiency in using predefined syntax~\cite{beckett2016don,ooi2023intent}, \ac{NLP}-based approaches offer greater freedom and flexibility~\cite{wang2024netconfeval}.

-Inspired by the emergence of programming assistants such as GitHub Copilot~\cite{GitHubCopilot} and Amazon CodeWhisperer~\cite{Amazon}, co-pilots for assisting network engineers are being developed.
+Recent \ac{IBN} studies examined the use of \acp{LLM} to streamline such processes.
+Furthermore, based on the success of programming assistants such as GitHub Copilot, researchers are developing co-pilots capable of facilitating network engineering tasks.
 For instance, Zhao et al.~\cite{zhao2023confpilot} presented a framework that generates configurations given natural language intents, utilizing an \ac{LLM} and \ac{RAG}~\cite{lewis2020retrieval}.

+Several recent studies have introduced evaluation frameworks to assess \acp{LLM}' network reasoning abilities, comparing popular \acp{LLM} on networking tasks~\cite{wang2024netconfeval,donadel2024llms,miao2023empirical}.
+Most point out that GPT-4 outperformed other popular models; hence, our research relies on GPT-4.
+While these studies offer extensive evaluations of \acp{LLM} in networking, they have several limitations.
+Primarily, they focus on simplified and impractical tasks, such as generating small configuration snippets from scratch or translating informal specifications into formal ones.
+In contrast, we demonstrate the ability to tackle realistic and diverse \ac{IBN} tasks, which involve modifying existing configurations or topologies comprehensively.
+Also, we examine realistic networks rather than simple topologies with only a few devices.
+Moreover, many have utilized JSON-like data structures to convey both initial specifications and final configurations.
+This approach can simplify processes and improve performance, but it may also be impractical because it requires additional processing of the inputs or the outputs.

-Fine-tuning an \ac{LLM} may improve its performance in network configuration tasks~\cite{chen2022software}.
-However, Wang et al.~\cite{wang2024netconfeval} argued that fine-tuning may harm \ac{LLM} performance in general networking tasks due to their high heterogeneity.
-In this paper, we explore GPT-4's ability to implement network intents without fine-tuning.
+While fine-tuning an \ac{LLM} could enhance its performance in networking tasks~\cite{chen2022software}, it requires specialized datasets that are rare in this domain, as well as frequent retraining to adapt to new technologies and standards.
+Therefore, in this paper, we explore GPT-4's ability to implement network intents without fine-tuning.